 Planning process for Waterloo south

 A new plan for Waterloo south was proposed

 The plan was sent to the department for review

-Feedback is considered, and the plan finalised
+Feedback was considered, and the plan was revised

 New development applications can be submitted